WDI-SEA/react-development-course-materials/Additional Resources/TicTacToe Lab/03-tic-tac-toe-lab.md

 Solution code is provided in the `solution` branch of this repository.
 Please give this your best go before looking!
 A change list is also provided with a brief explanation.

 This project was based off of [this Facebook tutorial](https://facebook.github.io/react/tutorial/tutorial.html ).
 Click inside the link to see a thorough step-by-step breakdown of building out this tic-tac-toe app.
-Note that, in the tutorial, they don't split the components into different files.
+Notice that the tutorial doesn't split the components into different files.

-*Note:* The walk-through for this question is also included in this tutorial (near the end), so don't look until you've given it a thorough try!
+**Note:** The walk-through for this question is also included in this tutorial (near the end), so don't look until you've given it a thorough try!